samuel-barnett/samuel-barnett/README.md

 - 👨‍🎓 Just Completed **My Degree in Game Programming** at Champlain College

-- 📝 I’m looking for job oppurtunities in **Video Game/Software Development**
+- 📝 I’m looking for job opportunities in **Video Game/Software Development**

 - 📫 How to reach me: **samuelbarnett2002@gmail.com**